tomasferrarisenda/bootstrap-lab/notes.md

 # PROLOGUE
-I got Mauricio's call on Tuesday, since I was out on holidays, he offered to send me the challenge on friday, I said yes.
+I got Mauricio's call on Tuesday.
+Since I was out on holidays, he offered to send me the challenge on friday, I said yes.

 Still got a little anxious, and since David was worried about my lack of experience with Jenkins shared libraries and templata catalogs, I thought the challenge would have something to do with that.

 So every free moment i got during the holidays I started learning about these subjects and setting up a lab.
 Ended up with a Cloudbees core deployment.
 Created repo for shared libraries and another for templates.
 Set up an example omniman-service that used all of these features.
 Omniman service was java maven app.

 Also learned about CasC for jenkins, tried to CasC everything as much as possible, in order to get "1-click deployment".
-Got pretty far, though not fully 1-click.
+Got pretty far, but for some reason I can't have the managed controllers be deployed using their CasC bundle.

-On friday I get challenge from mauricio.
+On friday I get challenge from Mauricio.
 Not what I was expecting but I might as well put the lab to good use.

 # STEP BY STEP
 1. General overview of task and files